Missed Call Text: Phone Scam Overview

-What Is the Missed Call Text Message Scam?
+What Is the Missed Call Text Phone Scam?

 In this scam, the perpetrators send text messages claiming that they tried calling their victims earlier.
 The message is usually cryptic and requests that the recipient reply back as soon as possible.

 Most people will reply back to the text by calling or texting.
 Unfortunately, replying can be very expensive.

 By responding to these texts, you will be charged high rates for long-distance calls or be added to a premium texting service plan.
 You may be billed for every minute of the call or enrolled in a monthly premium texting service plan without your consent.

 Back in 2013, several of the large carriers were found to be defrauding customers by adding these texting services onto plans without the express consent of their customers.
 In a joint investigation the FTC and FCC fined Verizon Wireless and Sprint a total of $158 million.

 The missed call text messages are sent by an automated system.
 Like the one-ring call phone scam the missed call text scams main goal is to trick it's victims into calling the number back and staying on the line for as long as possible.

 Never assume that it's harmless to reply to an unsolicited text message.
 The FTC warns that unscrupulous companies can bill you merely for replying to their messages.
 Even if you have an unlimited texting plan, the scammer can bill you for premium texting services.

 You should also keep in mind that text message spam is illegal under the CAN SPAM Act.
 Any business that violates this law is unlikely to be doing so for legitimate purposes.